Seeking Consensus on Subspaces in Federated Principal Component Analysis: Algorithm Development

+\item[(3)] The center updates the global variable to $Z^{(k + 1)}$ to make a progress towards solving the global subproblem:

-\end{enumerate} The first two steps can be concurrently carried out in $d$ nodes, while the last step requires communications among the nodes.
-In the next three subsections, we specify in more concrete terms how the three steps are carried out.
-A detailed algorithm statement will be given in \cref{subsec:framework}, and the issue of data security will be discussed in \cref{subsec:alg-sec}.
+\end{enumerate} The first two steps can be concurrently carried out in $d$ clients, while the last step requires communications between the center and all the clients.
+In the next three subsections, we specify in more concrete terms how these three steps are carried out.
+A detailed algorithm statement will be given in Section \ref{subsec:framework}, and the issue of data security will be discussed in Section \ref{subsec:alg-sec}.

-\subsection{Subproblems for local variables}
+\subsection{Subproblems for Local Variables}

-It is straightforward to derive that the subproblem for the local variables $\{X_i\}_{i = 1}^d$ has the following equivalent form:
+It is straightforward to derive that the subproblem for the local variables $\{X_i\}_{i = 1}^d$ has the following equivalent form.

 where, for $\iid$,